 Debugging Production Bugs with Session Replay: See What Users See

 "It works on my machine."
 The classic developer problem.
 A user reports a bug, but you can't reproduce it.
 You ask for more details.
 They describe it vaguely.
 You dig through logs.
 Nothing stands out.
 Days pass.
 Frustration mounts.
-Session replay eliminates this nightmare.
+Session replay eliminates a large part of this nightmare — but in 2026, it's not the whole answer.

 The Problem with Traditional Bug Reproduction